 2. Unregister a Single Block Pattern

-You can also unregister a specific block pattern in case you want to provide a custom alternative or you don’t want it to be used with your theme.
+You can also unregister a specific block pattern if you want to provide a custom alternative or don’t want it to be used with your theme.

 The Patterns API provides the unregister_block_pattern function for that: